Kardashian West Visits White House Seeking Freedom For A Grandmother Serving Life

 Johnson's supporters say she has been a model prisoner.
 During her time as an inmate, Johnson has written plays and become an ordained minister.

-"To keep Miss Alice in prison for the rest of her life is morally and economically indefensible," Barnett said.
+"To keep Miss Alice in prison for the rest of her life is morally and economically indefensible," said Brittany Barnett, who is part of the legal team set up by Kardashian West to represent Johnson.
 "She has more than paid her debt to society."

 Prison reform advocates argue that lengthy sentences issued during the height of America's so-called war on drugs for nonviolent charges are cruel and inhumane.
 They also point out that keeping these individuals incarcerated is costly for taxpayers.